Automated creation of basic procedures

 This chapter describes how procedures for each UI component can be created automatically by QF-Test.
 The advantage of this approach is that you do not need to record each step of your tests manually.
-Furthermore you will also get a standardized structure of 'Packages' and 'Procedures' for testing all dialogs of your SUT.
+Furthermore you will also get a standardized structure of Packages and Procedures for testing all dialogs of your SUT.

 You can find the following examples in the file